MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - Values for the *Schedule* parameter are no longer **OneTime**, **Continuous**, and **Never**, but now **Manual** and **Always**.

     - The *Type* parameter is removed, so it is also removed from the output when you run [Get-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Get-AIPScannerConfiguration).
+By default, only new or modified files are inspected after the first scan cycle.
+If you previously used `-Type Full`, now run [Start-AIPScan](/powershell/module/azureinformationprotection/Start-AIPScan) with the `-Reset` parameter.
+The scanner must also be configured for a manual schedule, which requires the *-Schedule* parameter to be set to **Manual** with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration).

 - For the scanner, the default exclusion list now includes .rtf files.
 [More information](client-admin-guide-file-types.md#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-scanner)